 On April 9, CCFC and the Center for Digital Democracy took a groundbreaking step to protect children’s privacy: We filed a Federal Trade Commission Complaint detailing how Google is breaking the law by collecting personal data from children on YouTube without parental consent.
 Our landmark complaint is supported by a coalition of 23 consumer and privacy groups.

 But actions and ad contracts speak louder than fine-printed privacy policies.
-YouTube is one of the most popular kids’ website in the world, and they know it.
+YouTube is one of the most popular kids’ websites in the world, and they know it.
 Eighty percent of American 6 – 12 year olds use YouTube, and in 2017, it was the most recognizable brand among kids 6 – 12.
 Many of YouTube’s most successful channels feature nursery rhyme videos, cartoons, toy ads, and other content designed to capture young children’s attention.
 YouTube provides how-to guides for creators making videos for kids.
 Google even runs a program called Google Preferred that lets advertisers pay extra money to get their ads onto the most popular kid-directed channels, like Ryan Toy Review and ChuChuTV Nursery Rhymes & Kids Songs.